 - Number of Features

 Surface angle or slope refers to the way the soles of a shoe contort a runner’s foot.
-A shoe with a large slope is one which has a larger degree.
+A shoe with a large slope is one that has a larger degree.
 The best way to think of this is to remember your high school math classes.

 Everyone knows that a right angle is 90 degrees and forms two sides of a perfect square.
 An angle of 120 degrees would be larger, while one of 55 degrees is smaller.